-The above discussion of the model with one-dimensional laser-plasma field is a benchmark of axion production as in a near-field three-wave-mixing process.
-The key results in Eqs.
-(6) and (8) may be overestimated in real-world cases.
-The second model we are about to investigate, however, is more precise and can help the detection focus on a particular kind of ALP with certain mass to improve the signal-ratio noise.
-In this model, a cylindrically symmetric electric field $\mathbf{E}_\text{bg,II} = E_0 f_E (r){\hat{\mathbf{e}}}_\text{bg}$ interacts with the probe's magnetic field $\mathbf{B}_\text{pb,II} = B_0 f_B (r) {\hat{\mathbf{e}}}_\text{pb} \exp{\left\{-i\left(\omega t - k_x x\right)\right\}}$.
-The radial distribution functions of the electric and magnetic fields are separately $f_E$ and $f_B$, and the interaction is corresponding to their product $f(r)=f_E f_B$.
+The model with one-dimensional laser-plasma field sets a benchmark of ALP production as in a near-field three-wave-mixing process in \eref{eq:naxion1} and \eref{eq:ellip1}.
+The model in this subsection, however, focuses on the detection of a particular kind of ALP with certain mass by extending the search range or improving the signal-to-noise ratio in a particular band.
+In this model, a cylindrically symmetric electric field $\bi{E}_\mathrm{bg,II} = E_0 f_E (r){\hat{\bi{e}}}_\mathrm{bg}$ interacts with the probe's magnetic field $\bi{B}_\mathrm{pb,II} = B_0 f_B (r) {\hat{\bi{e}}}_\mathrm{pb} \exp{\left\{-i\left(\omega t - k_x x\right)\right\}}$.
+The radial distribution functions of the electric and magnetic fields are $f_E$ and $f_B$, respectively.
+The interaction is corresponding to their product $f(r)=f_E f_B$.
 Due to the possible existence of radial momentum, the probe photon's longitudinal momentum $k_x$ is unnecessarily equal to its energy $\omega$.
-Under similar assumptions and methods, the axion's wave function can be obtained as $\psi_\text{II}(x,r,t) = \sum_{m}\psi_{\text{II}m}$ and
+Under similar assumptions and methods, the ALP's wave function is obtained as $\psi_\mathrm{II}(x,r,t) = \sum_{m}\psi_{\mathrm{II}m}$ where \numparts

-The extra momentum relating to the axion $\mathbf{k}_\text{a}$'s transverse component is defined as $k_m = u_m / \rho$, where $u_m$ is the $m$th zero point of Bessel $\mathrm{J}_0$ function, and $\rho$ is the radial bound of interaction region.
-Calculation details are in Appendix, where the transverse differential term is not omitted so the radial limitation on axion's Compton wavelength in planar model is lifted.
-Another significant difference between the two models is in the phase-matching term.
-In a reaction with short interacting length $L \ll L_\text{d}$, their results are the same.
-But with longer $L$ near or over the plane-wave dephasing distance, only a certain $\psi_{\text{II} n}$ component who satisfies
+\endnumparts The ALP's transverse component $\bi{k}_a$-related momentum is defined as $k_m = u_m / \rho$, where $u_m$ is the $m$th zero point of Bessel $\mathrm{J}_0$ function, and $\rho$ is the radial boundary of interaction region.
+Calculation details are in \ref{sec:appendix1}.

+The second model leads to a change in the phase-matching term.
+Specifically, in a short interaction with length $L \ll L_\mathrm{d}$, the two models give the same result.
+But with longer $L$ near or over the plane-wave dephasing distance, only the $\psi_{\mathrm{II} n}$ components who satisfies

 can survive and the others vanished.
-Besides in Eq. (\ref{eq:axion1}), the phase-matching effect always reduces the axion's intensity because $k=\omega>k_\text{a}$.
-So a layout with radial structure has a longer dephasing length for a certain selected ALP mass band which centers around the mass predicted by Eq. (\ref{eq:pmcondition}).
-The selective effect benefits a long-distance axion-producing scheme.
-The axion production that corresponding to the $f_n$ component is
+Besides in \eref{eq:axion1}, the phase-matching effect always reduces the ALP's intensity because $k=\omega>k_a$.
+Predicted by \eref{eq:pmcondition}, a layout with radial structure has a longer dephasing length around a selected ALP mass that is determined by the radial profile function $f(r)$.
+The selective effect benefits the production of heavier ALP with mass close to the energy of probe $\omega$.
+The ALP production ratio that corresponds to the $f_n$ component is